Metalama//Conceptual documentation/Verifying architecture/Extending the validation API

 4. Create a public static extension method with a this parameter and name it verifier.

 If you need to validate ICompilation, INamespace or INamedType, this parameter type should be ITypeSetVerifier<IDeclaration>.
-Most of the time, you will want to validate the types contained type set of the receiver parameter.
+Most of the time, you will want to validate the types contained in the type set of the receiver parameter.
 To access these types, use the verifier.TypeReceiver property.

 If, however, you need to validate declarations that are not types or type sets the type of the verifier should be ITypeSetVerifier, where T is the base interface that you want to validate.
 The receiver that allows you to add validators or report diagnostics is available on the verifier.TypeReceiver property.